POTS and Dysautonomia: Understanding and Managing Your Symptoms

 Exercise: The Most Evidence-Based Treatment

 Exercise is, without question, the most evidence-based intervention for POTS.
-It’s also the one most likely to provoke disbelief in people who’ve tried to exercise and felt dramatically worse.
-But those two things aren’t incompatible, and understanding why requires understanding the deconditioning cycle.
+It is also the one most likely to provoke disbelief in people who have tried to exercise and felt dramatically worse.
+Understanding why requires understanding the deconditioning cycle.

 The Deconditioning Cycle